-International travel from London, United Kingdom to Amsterdam, Netherlands is: Restricted.
+Travel between London, United Kingdom and Amsterdam, Netherlands is: Partially open.

 International entry is allowed at this time for: Entry is partially open for citizens and permanent residents of United Kingdom.

 Conditions of entry into Netherlands:

-The information above was last checked on 7/28/21; however, this can change before your date of travel so please make sure to review the latest COVID-19 travel safety regulations for your journey from London to Amsterdam.
+This information was last checked on 10/20/21.
+As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your trip from London to Amsterdam.

-The restriction level for your return to London, United Kingdom from Netherlands is: Partially open.
+The current restriction level for returning to London, United Kingdom from Netherlands is: Partially open.

-Entry into United Kingdom is currently allowed for: Entry is partially open for citizens and permanent residents of Netherlands.
+Reentering United Kingdom is currently allowed for: Entry is partially open for citizens and permanent residents of Netherlands